tobiasrausch/covid19/README.md

 `./src/crosscontam.sh contam `grep "RKI pass" */*.qc.summary | sed 's/.qc.summary.*$/.bcf/' | tr '\n' ' '`

-## Integration with GISAID (unsupported)

-The repository also includes a basic script how to integrate viral sequences with background sequences from GISAID to generate a JSON file for [auspice](https://auspice.us/):

-`./auspice/src/nextstrain.sh`

 ## Example

 The repository contains an example script using a [COG-UK](https://www.cogconsortium.uk/) data set.